A Comparative Review of the BlueSky Statistics GUI for R

 As important a topic as it is, reproducibility is a problem for GUI users, a problem that some software developers have only recently solved.
 Most GUIs (e.g., the R Commander, Rattle) save only code, but since the GUI user didn’t write the code, they also can’t read or change it!
 Others, such as jamovi and RKWard, save the dialog box entries and allow GUI users reproducibility in their preferred form.

 BlueSky’s Output window stores the complete workflow of an analysis in both R code (hidden by default) and dialog box settings.
 You can also click the “+” icon in that window to add Markdown steps that allow you to provide extensive notes about what each step means.
 However, you have to know the Markdown commands.
 Those are simple, but this is an R GUI whose reason for existing is to save us from knowing code!
-There are plans to add a simple word-processing toolbar to let you do things like clicking a “B” icon to make something bold. jamovi already has such a feature, though it is not using Markdown to implement it.
+There are plans to add a simple word-processing toolbar to let you do things like clicking a “B” icon to make something bold.
+Jamovi already has such a feature, though Markdown is not used to implement it.

 With GUI reproducibility, the ability to change the order of a workflow is essential.
 JASP has this ability, while jamovi doesn’t yet.
-In BlueSky, each analysis step had up/down arrows next to it, allowing you to easily change the order of steps.
+In BlueSky, each analysis step had up/down arrows above it, allowing you to easily change the order of steps.
+However, as with code, changing the order can cause problems.
+For example, you cannot make a prediction with a model that does not yet exist!

-If you wish to share your work with a colleague who also uses BlueSky, you would send them your BlueSky output file (.Bmd) and your data set.
+If you wish to share your work with a colleague who also uses BlueSky, you would send them your BlueSky output file (.Bmd) and your dataset.
 Unlike jamovi and JASP, the dataset is not embedded in the output file.
 Your colleague would then install the appropriate version of BlueSky to run it.
+BlueSky Pro allows the storage of all related datasets, outputs, and one R program as a “project.”
+It then offers to export any chosen project to a zip file.
+Your college would then need to also have the Pro version, import the project, and then they could use it.
+Projects are also a way to automatically load sets of files upon startup and easily switch sets of files with a single selection.

 To share your work with a colleague who uses RStudio, or a similar IDE, you would instead export your workflow to an R Markdown (.Rmd) file to send them, along with your dataset.
 They could install the BlueSky R package and then run all your code.
-At the moment, that package is only available for download from GitHub.
-However, the developers plan on moving it to CRAN soon.
+The BlueSky R package is only available for download from GitHub, not on CRAN.

 Package Management